MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aks/storage.md

 This section provides recommendations that are based on what has proven to be effective for Azure customers.

+- **Use Azure Private Link**.
 For security, we recommend using Azure Private Link for all storage solutions that support it.
 Azure Private Link enables access to Azure Services, such as Azure Storage and SQL Database, and Azure-hosted services over a private endpoint in your virtual network.
 For more information, see [What is Azure Private Link?](/azure/private-link/private-link-overview)

+- **Use ephemeral disks for OS**.
 For OS disks, we recommend using ephemeral disks.
 To benefit from this feature, select a VM size that has an adequately sized temporary disk.
 For more information, see [Ephemeral OS disks for Azure VMs](/azure/virtual-machines/ephemeral-os-disks).

+- **Use managed databases**.
 For application data, we recommend using managed databases.
 For a list of database options, see [Types of Databases on Azure](https://azure.microsoft.com/products/category/databases/).

 The following sections describe more recommendations for Azure disks, Azure Files, and blob storage.